rasagy/The10Books/list-dump.md

 8. Striking Back - Aaron J. Klein (About Munich Massacre, 1972 and Israel's steps after that)
 9. And then there were none - Agatha Christie (I am sure I have read more than 20-25 of hers while I was in 7 or 8th grade)
 10. 4:50 from Paddington - Agatha Christie

+###Rameez Mohamed
+1. Childhood's End - Arthur C Clarke
+2. Gravity's Rainbow - Thomas Pynchon
+3. For Whom the Bell Tolls - Ernest Hemingway
+4. One Hundred Years of Solitude - Gabriel Garcia Marquez
+5. The Kingkiller Chronicles - Patrick Rothfuss
+6. Hard to Be a God - Strugatsky brothers (People looking to send me gifts, more of Strugatsky brothers is what I want.)
+7. Avenger, and also The Day of the Jackal - Frederick Forsyth
+8. Angela's Ashes - Franc McCourt
+9. Heart of Darkness - Joseph Conrad
+10. Fall of Giants - Ken Follett

 ###Ramya Hegde
 1. Harry Potter (all books) by J.K.Rowling